LispCookbook/cl-cookbook/data-structures.md

       &key (start1 0) (end1 nil) (start2 0) (end2 nil))
 ~~~

-Elements are copied to the subseqeuence bounded by START1 and END1,
+Elements are copied to the subsequence bounded by START1 and END1,
 from the subsequence bounded by START2 and END2.
 If these subsequences
 are not of the same length, then the shorter length determines how
 many elements are copied.